Alfred Proksch (politician): Life

-Proksch enrolled in the Kaiser Infantry Regiment No. 1 of the Austro-Hungarian Army in 1910 and then the Railway Academy in Linz in 1912 and took a job with the government railways.
+German Moravian Proksch enrolled in the Kaiser Infantry Regiment No. 1 of the Austro-Hungarian Army in 1910 and then the Railway Academy in Linz in 1912 and took a job with the government railways.
 He returned to the army in 1914 with the Infantry Regiment No. 91 and saw action during the First World War in Poland and Russia.
 He first became involved in politics in 1912 when he joined the German Workers' Party and worked on behalf of the party in Silesia and Moravia.

 After his war service, Proksch settled in Austria, which was now much smaller, and returned to politics by rejoining the renamed Austrian Nazi Party.
 Proksch met Adolf Hitler as early as 1919 and became a loyal follower from then on.
 Proksch launched the Nazis in Linz, Upper Austria, the same year.
 He also founded both the party newspaper Linzer Volksstimme (1923) and the NSP-Verlag publishing house (1926).
 In 1922, Proksch began to team up with the Passau National Socialists to fight against leftists in Linz.
 Later, he was a featured speaker in Passau and other towns in Lower Bavaria.
 He also served on the Linz City Council as the chairman of the Nazi Party from July 1923 to January 1932.

 On 29 August 1926, Hitler appointed Proksch Gauleiter for Upper Austria, and he served in that post until June 1927.
 In 1928, he was made Deputy Landesleiter (State Leader) for all of Austria.
 On 6 June 1931, he was promoted to Landesleiter and held that post until 23 June 1933 although most power rested with Hitler's personal representative, the German Theodor Habicht.
 However, Proksch had a strong influence over finances and was credited with eliminating the 30,000 schillings of debt that the party had.